saurabh1088/notes/react/NodeJS.md

 However building an application which runs in a browser is altogether different from a Node.js application.

+We don't have window or document in Node, these are available as a part of runtime environment available with browsers.

+*window* is a global object present in browsers.
+*global* is a global object present in Node.

 | Browser                                                              | Node.js |
 | Client side environment                                              | Server side environment |
 | JavaScript is executed within context of a web browser               | JavaScript is run on server |